 In the last years, I mainly worked on the frontend part of web & mobile applications, but I also did some minor backend work.
 Since mid of this year, I have been working to improve my backend knowledge and started to focus on Java backend development using Spring Boot.

 In this article, I will tell you why I love JHipster and how you can quickly start a JHipster project.

 JHipster is a development platform to generate, develop and deploy Spring Boot + Angular / React / Vue Web applications and Spring microservices.

-Basically, it is a Yeoman generator which creates applications that include Spring Boot, Bootstrap and Angular (or React or Vue).
+It is a Yeoman generator that creates applications that include Spring Boot, Bootstrap, and Angular (or React or Vue).